alefore/weblog/zettelkasten.md

 ##### Semilattice

-I have a starting "index" note that contains links to most of topics in my Zettelkasten; almost every note can be reached following links.
+I have a starting "index" note that contains links to most of topics in my Zettelkasten; almost every note can be reached following links from the index.
 The following is the distribution of the distances from the index over all notes (i.e., the shortest path across links starting at the index and ending at the note):

 ![images/013.svg](images/013.svg)

 I put at -1 unreachable notes.
+At 0 you'll find one note: the index itself.

 By ordering notes based on their distance from the index and ignoring "upward" or "sideways" links, I can represent (a subset of the edges in) the graph as a
-semilattice:
+semilattices:

 ![images/010.svg](images/010.svg)